– Employment Law Solicitors –

 The obligations of employers have grown steadily in recent years when it comes to providing information to and consulting with employees.
 If you are an employer, Fachtna O’Driscoll’s specialist employment law solicitors will assist you and your business in minimising risk and ensuring compliance in this area.

-We advise on the following areas:
+As employment law solicitors we advise on the following areas:

 • Personnel policies and procedures